silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/15_Customising_the_Admin_Interface/07_ReactJS_Redux_and_GraphQL.md

 We use currying to supply utilities which your transformer may require to handle the transformation.
 - `originalReducer` - reducer callback which the transformer is customising, this will need to be called in most cases.
 This will also callback other transformations down the chain of execution.
 Not calling this will break the chain.
-- `globalState` - state of the global Redux store.
+- `getGlobalState` - A function that gets the state of the global Redux store.
 There may be data outside the current scope in the reducer which you may need to help determine the transformation.
 - `state` - current state of the current scope.
 This is what should be used to form the new state.
 - `type` - the action to fire, like in any reducer in Redux.
 This helps determine if your transformer should do anything.
 - `payload` - the new data sent with the action to mutate the Redux store.